-Recognition is given to undergraduate students who complete a semester's work with:
+Recognition is given to students who complete a semester's work with:

-To be eligible for the university honor roll, a student must have carried 12 or more academic hours, not counting work taken for pass-fail credit.
+To be eligible for the dean's list, a student must have carried 12 or more academic hours, not counting work taken for pass-fail credit.

 The diplomas of graduating seniors show honors categories based on the following scale: